-(a) Name(s) of the related party and nature of relationship (b) Nature of contracts/arrangements/transactions (c) Duration of the contracts/arrangements/transactions (d) Salient terms of the contracts or arrangements or transactions including the value, if any Not Applicable.
-There were no transactions or arrangements which were not (e) Justification for entering into such contracts or arrangements or transactions at arm's length and which were not in the ordinary course of (f) Date(s) of approval by the Board business during Financial Year 2017-18. (g) Amount paid as advances, if any: (h) Date on which the special resolution was passed in general meeting as required under first proviso to Section 188 2.
-Details of material contracts or arrangement or transactions at arm's length ba isis 2.
-Details of material contracts or arrangement or transactions at arm's length ba (a) Name(s) of the related party and nature of relationship isis isis (a) Name(s) of the related party and nature of relationship Not Applicable. (a) Name(s) of the related party and nature of relationship (b) Nature of contracts/arrangements/transactions (a) Name(s) of the related party and nature of relationship (b) Nature of contracts/arrangements/transactions (c) Duration of the contracts/arrangements/transactions (d) Salient terms of the contracts or arrangements or transactions including the value, if Not Applicable.
-There were no material contracts or arrangements with related
+(a) Name(s) of the related party and nature of relationship (b) Nature of contracts/arrangements/transactions (c) Duration of the contracts/arrangements/transactions (d) Salient terms of the contracts or arrangements or transactions including the value, Not Applicable. if any There were no transactions or arrangements which were not (e) Justification for entering into such contracts or arrangements or transactions at arm's length and which were not in the ordinary course of (f) Date(s) of approval by the Board business during Financial Year 2017-18. (g) Amount paid as advances, if any: (h) Date on which the special resolution was passed in general meeting as required under first proviso to Section 188

+2. Details of material contracts or arrangement or transactions at arm's length basis

+(a) Name(s) of the related party and nature of relationship (b) Nature of contracts/arrangements/transactions (c) Duration of the contracts/arrangements/transactions Not Applicable. (d) Salient terms of the contracts or arrangements or transactions including the value, if There were no material contracts or arrangements with related any parties during Financial Year 2017-18. (e) Date(s) of approval by the Board (f) Amount paid as advances, if any: